sudorandom/kmcd.dev/content/posts/2024-02-17_grpc-from-scratch-part-2/index.md

 Last time we made a super simple gRPC client.
 This time we're going to make a gRPC server.
 We are going to completely reuse the [writeMessage](/posts/grpc-from-scratch#encoding-the-request) and [readMessage](/posts/grpc-from-scratch#decoding-the-response) from [last time](https://sudorandom.dev/posts/grpc-from-scratch/) because they work the same on the server.
 After all, the envelope for servers is the same as the envelope for clients.
 Sweet!

 ## The Setup
-Like last time, we're going to use ConnectRPC to help us test our implementation.
-Last time we used the ConnectRPC server to test our custom gRPC client so this time we're going to use the ConnectRPC client to test our custom gRPC server.
+Like last time, we're going to use [ConnectRPC](https://connectrpc.com/docs/go/getting-started) to help us test our implementation.
+Last time we used the ConnectRPC's server to test our custom gRPC client so this time we're going to use the ConnectRPC's client to test our custom gRPC server.
+Did I say that right?
+Yeah, I think so...
+Let's move on.
 Here's what the full client looks like:

 {{% render-code file="go/client/main.go" language="go" %}}